-Pre K/K Intentions: The Pre K/K is dedicated to providing warmth, mutual respect and a child driven education.
+The Huckleberry Room is dedicated to providing warmth, mutual respect and a child driven education.
 Warmth will be provided through an interactive, home-like environment.
 Mutual respect is based on healthy relationships, recognizing the children as capable beings and treating them as such.
 A child driven education will be constructed by listening to and supporting the children’s ideas and providing them the tools to reach their own conclusions and build on to their knowledge.
-Our main focuses will be shelters, breads, maps and bio-mimicry.

 I came to teaching by accident.
 I accepted a job as a Recreation Assistant in Seattle, thinking it was urban forms of recreation, but it turned out to be child care!
 I loved it so much that I went back to school and ever since have been in the lives of young children, teaching and growing every day.
 The other passion in my life is cycling.
 Racing bikes and riding with my 20 year-old son, or riding with the Co-op children is always a joy I eagerly anticipate.
 My husband, meanwhile, serenades our home with sweet guitar music, cooks us lavish vegetarian meals, copes with the mountain of cycling stuff we generate and endures our constant “cycle-speak.”